EmumbaOrg/docs-retail-solution-accelerator/docs/02-Setup/03-Select-Azure-Region.md

 To ensure you can successfully deploy the Azure resources using the `azd up` command, you must choose a region that supports the required Azure OpenAI `gpt-4o` and `text-embedding-ada-002` models, has at least 150K TPM of `GlobalStandard` capacity available for `gpt-4o` and 120K TPM of `text-embedding-ada-002` model.
 On completing this step, you should have:

-- [X] Selected an Azure region for workshop resources
+- [X] Selected an Azure region for workshop resources.

 ## Review regional availability and Azure OpenAI quotas